rubiotorres/CryptoSmartCandle/README.md

    $ docker-compose up --build

    # Replace on `env.json` with a valid host and database, if you want run on docker with localhost use `host.docker.internal` as host
+   # Note: If your Database not exist the software will create
    "database_destiny": {
     "host": "host.docker.internal",
     "port": "3306",